Family displaced following house fire in Chesapeake

-CHESAPEAKE, Va. — A family is staying with friends and relatives after a fire broke out in their Chesapeake home on Wednesday evening.
+CHESAPEAKE, Va. — Five people are out of their home following a fire in Chesapeake on Monday afternoon.

-The Chesapeake Fire Department says crews were called to the 1600 block of Jolliff Road shortly before 7 p.m.
-That's in the Bowers Hill section of the city.
+According to the Chesapeake Fire Department, crews were alerted to the house fire just before 5 p.m. in the 4100 block of Franklin Street.
+That's in the Portlock section of the city.

-Firefighters arrived to find heavy smoke coming from the roof of a one-story house.
-They were able to bring it under control within 25 minutes, limiting the fire to a room over the garage and attic.
+Firefighters arrived to find smoke and flames coming from a bedroom window.
+They were able to extinguish the fire and contain it to the second floor, but it caused significant damage throughout the home.
+It was called under control at 5:12 p.m.

-All occupants -- two adults, two children, and a dog -- made it out safely.
+The family of three adults and two children were able to get out unharmed.
+The fire department said the family has made its own lodging arrangement.

 The cause of the fire is currently under investigation.